-Shielded VM offers verifiable integrity of Compute Engine VM instances, so you can be confident your instances haven't been compromised by boot- or kernel-level malware or rootkits.
+So you can be confident that your instances have not been compromised by boot- or kernel-level malware or rootkits, Shielded VM offers verifiable integrity of Compute Engine VM instances.
 Shielded VM's verifiable integrity is achieved through the use of Secure Boot, virtual trusted platform module (vTPM)-enabled Measured Boot, and integrity monitoring.

 See Shielded VM to learn more.

 To use Shielded VM with user-managed notebooks, you must create a Deep Learning VM Images with a Debian 10 OS that is version M51 or higher.

 Vertex AI Workbench does not support shielded VM user-managed notebooks instances with GPU accelerators.